facebook/relay/website/docs/guides/persisted-queries.md

 ### Example implemetation of `relayLocalPersisting.js`

-A simple persist server that will save query text to the `queryMap.json` file.
+Here's an example of a simple persist server that will save query text to the `queryMap.json` file.

 ```javascript